Reasonable adjustments for disabled employees: new ACAS guidance

 It is important to note that certain medical conditions which themselves are not disabilities, but can create related impairments for the employee, may require reasonable adjustments to be made.
 ACAS provides the example of an obese employee.
 Whilst obesity itself is not a disability the employee may be suffering from physical impairment such as reduced mobility which, of itself, could amount to a disability.

 Progressive conditions which currently do not have a substantial adverse effect on day to day activities, but may do in the course of time, also render the employee disabled.
-It therefore is worth considering at an early stage what reasonable adjustments they may need moving forwards.
+It, therefore, is worth considering at an early stage what reasonable adjustments they may need moving forward.

 It is also important to remember that the impairment does not have to be physical.
 Mental impairments also trigger the obligation to make reasonable adjustments.
 As an employer you need to be particularly aware of your responsibilities in this area as depression, stress and anxiety (whether work-related or not) may amount to a disabilities if there is no long term prognosis for a full recovery.